sofiayem/rtd-doc-tests/docs/source/requester.rst

 ..
 TODO: Put the relevant links to API specification everywhere necessary.

-This tutorial walks you through the process of creating a requester to Insolar’s API in which you will learn how to **form and sign requests** that create a member capable of transferring funds to other members.
+This tutorial walks you through the process of creating a requester to Insolar’s API.
+You will learn how to **form and sign requests** that create a member capable of transferring funds to other members.

-To start building the requester, first, familiarize yourself with definitions Insolar uses and the platform's API request types.
+To start building the requester, first, familiarize yourself with definitions Insolar uses and the Platform's API request types (information and contract).

 .. _what_you_will_build: